OpenVAA/voting-advice-application/packages/filters/README.md

 ## 🚧 To Do:

-- Remove objects and choices from the filters bc they are a frontend property
 - Add global locale changing to group
 - Make canonical missing value undefined, but add isMissing utility that checks for empty arrays etc.
 - Possibly move isMissing check to filter method so it can be overriden

 ## Dependencies

-`@openvaa/core`: Definitions related to ids, answers and entities having answers to these are shared between this and other `vaa` modules.
+- `@openvaa/core`: Definitions related to ids, answers and entities having answers to these are shared between this and other `vaa` modules.
+- `@openvaa/data`: Definitions related to questions.

 ## Developing